 Step Three– Identify the harbourage areas which to treat.

 Step Four– Treat all the harbourage areas that you have identified both in vegetation and around structures and let dry.

 - Do not wash structures, water or cut back any vegetation within 1 week of the treatment.
 Pruning and heavy watering may affect the longevity of protection.
 If watering is needed, attempt to water at the base of the plant or tree.

-- If rain is predicted within 24 hours, do not treat as this will affect the longevity and effectiveness of your treatment.
+- If rain is predicted within 24 hours, do not treat it as this will affect the longevity and effectiveness of your treatment.

-- Only spray in calm conditions – Do not spray in windy conditions to avoid spray drift– Spray can be blown off target and can also be shaken off leaves of vegetation before it gets time to dry which may have a negative affect for your treatment.
+- Only spray in calm conditions – Do not spray in windy conditions to avoid spray drift– Spray can be blown off target and can also be shaken off leaves of vegetation before it gets time to dry which may have a negative effect for your treatment.